 Want more information?Fill in our online inquiry form and we will answer your questions.

-International students on F-1 visas have to be enrolled for a minimum of 12 credits each semester enrolled at TC3.
+International students on F-1 visas have to be enrolled for a minimum of 12 credits each semester enrolled at Tompkins Cortland.
 Other international students under applicable visa status’ may enroll as either part-time (fewer than 12 credits) or full-time students.

-Students must have a high school diploma prior to enrollment and admission to TC3.
+Students must have a high school diploma prior to enrollment and admission to the College.
 However, certain degree programs, such as nursing, require specific academic credentials.
 Admission to these programs will be based upon an evaluation of the applicant's credentials or special achievements to date.

 It is very important that applications contain complete and accurate credentials.
 As an open admission institution, we pride ourselves on helping students find their next educational steps with us.
 All students are required to take placement exams in order for us to best advise and register students in appropriate coursework.